CumulusNetworks/netqdemo-1.0/README.md

 Quickstart
 ------------------------
-* Download the Telemetry Server from cumulusnetworks.com/downloads page, select "netq-virtual dropdown, download NetQ vagrant box
+* Download the NetQ Telemetry Server from https://cumulusnetworks.com/downloads/#product=NetQ Virtual&version=1.0.
+You need to be logged in to the site to access this.
+* Pick the virtualbox hypervisor (or RHEL if you're comfortable/familiar with KVM).
 * Add the downloaded box to vagrant via: vagrant box add cumulus-netq-telemetry-server-amd64-1.0.0-vagrant.box --name=cumulus/ts
 * The Telemetry Server will be the oob-mgmt-server in the picture.
 * If you do not have the telemetry sever already installed, vagrant will refuse to spin up